-- 1-2 Bird's Eye / Thai Chilis, very thinly sliced (substitute Sriracha hot sauce or red pepper flakes; adjust to taste)
+- 1 Bird's Eye / Thai Chilis, very thinly sliced (substitute Sriracha hot sauce or red pepper flakes; adjust to taste)

 - 1 head Green Leaf Lettuce, chopped

-- 1 medium Carrot, cut into thin matchsticks
+- 1 medium Carrot, sliced into thin matchsticks

-- 1 medium Cucumber, cut into thin matchsticks
+- 1 medium Cucumber, sliced into thin matchsticks

 - Marinate pork: Combine all ingredients listed under Lemongrass Pork.
-Marinate pork for at least 30 minutes and up to a day.
+Marinate in the refrigerator for at least 30 minutes and up to a day.

-- Cook noodles according to package direction (most need to soak in very hot water just until tender).
+- Cook rice noodles: Cook rice noodles according to package direction (most need to soak in very hot water until tender).

 - Assemble bowls with a bed of lettuce topped with rice vermicelli.
 Arrange carrots, cucumbers, pork, spring rolls, peanuts, and fresh herbs on top.
-Serve Nuoc Cham on the side or poured over the top.
+Serve Nuoc Cham on the side.
 (I like to toss all of the ingredients together in Nuoc Cham before digging in, but some people like to eat each component separate.
 It's great either way!)